IKEDAI1014/plot-input-latency/README.md

  While histogram and KDE (kernel density estimation) can represent scattering of the data almost correctly, can not represent statistical values.

  I recommend to use violinplot, as violinplot is a complex of KDE and box plot.
+## Features
+- Read CSV file, containing input latency, to create violinplot, kdeplot and histgraph images.
+(CSV file containing data on input latency (ms) with no headers and units, separated by line feeds).
+- In the input window you can enter a title for the graph, a description of the test and the test environment.
+These are added to the graph and make the graph more visible.
+(If left blank, they are omitted.)
+- Images are saved in the outputs folder.
+(If the outputs folder does not exist, it will be created automatically.)
+- Use the graph title and graph type as the file name when saving the image.
+This ensures that the contents of the graph can be understood from the file name alone.
+- Add a four-digit number to the end of the filename of the image.
+Avoid overwriting by changing the four-digit number when the same filename is used.

 ## Contents
 - [violinplot_KDElike.py](violinplot_KDElike.py) -> Script to graph input latency data with violinplot